 The appointment of director candidates, the nomination or removal of the representative director and executive directors, and decisions on the responsibilities of managing directors shall be based on a motion submitted by the Company president.
-The Nomination/Compensation Committee, which is comprised of independent external directors who report to the Board of Directors, evaluates the adequacy of the president's proposal, after which deliberations are held by the Board of Directors and a decision is made.
+The Nomination/Compensation Committee, which is comprised mainly of independent outside directors to serve as an advisory body to the Board of Directors, evaluates the adequacy of the president's proposal, after which deliberations are held by the Board of Directors and a decision is made.